Tarifa, located at the southern end of Spain’s Costa de la Luz, is the meeting point of the Mediterranean Sea and the Atlantic Ocean.

 Where to stay

 Although we’re only about a 45 minute drive from Tarifa and make regular day trips throughout the year we love staying over and making a weekend of it now and again.
 On our most recent stay we booked into the Kook Hotel and we’re already planning a return stay we loved it so much.
 It’s in the old town right by the city walls and fits Tarifa’s hippy vibes perfectly.
-You can check out my TripAdvisor review here.
+You can read more about my stay on my TripAdvisor page.